F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/performance_thread.rst

 the L-thread struct.

-For legacy and backward compatibility reasons two alternative methods are also offered, the first is modelled directly on the pthread get/set specific APIs, the second approach is modelled on the ``RTE_PER_LCORE`` macros, whereby ``PER_LTHREAD`` macros are introduced, in both cases the storage is local to the L-thread.
+For legacy and backward compatibility reasons two alternative methods are also offered, the first is modeled directly on the pthread get/set specific APIs, the second approach is modeled on the ``RTE_PER_LCORE`` macros, whereby ``PER_LTHREAD`` macros are introduced, in both cases the storage is local to the L-thread.